 In the same way that aeroponic systems like the Aerogarden do not require dirt, so too does the Tower Garden function without dirt.
 This eliminates a lot of the mess and weeding chores of a traditional garden or even a large quantity of house plants.

 Tower gardens can work well indoors or outdoors, including on a small balcony, sunroom or deck.
-You can get a full breakdown of all of their products at the best Tower Gardens page.

 Main Factors That May Determine Your Choice of Aerogarden vs Tower Garden